zhangce/deepdive/elementary/README.md

 ### Installation

-Usually, Elementary is installed with [DeepDIVE](http://github.com/zhangce/deepdive), which provides high-level interface (e.g., MLN, WinBUGS, Python, and SQL).
+Usually, Elementary should be installed with [DeepDive](http://github.com/zhangce/deepdive), which provides high-level interface (e.g., MLN, WinBUGS, Python, and SQL).
 However, Elementary is able to be installed independently.
 When installed along, Elementary takes as input a TSV-based low-level representation, and outputs inference and learning results also in a TSV-based format.
+Installing Elementary along might be useful when you want to integrate Elementary deeply into your projects.

 ##### Requirements